hpjohnson/capstone/README.md

 Colour names provided by [Colour Namer](https://colornamer.robertcooper.me/), using the "Wikipedia Colour Names" colour list.

+Main colours make up the majority of colours on the website.
+The misc colours are for smaller highlights - for example, the colours of the difficulty indicators.

 #### Main Colours

 - Smoky Black `#060018`